 Case Studies in Flexibility

 Consider a construction project.
-While securing permits is legally mandatory, the detailed phase-by-phase scheduling might be adjusted based on material availability or labor strikes.
+Practically speaking, while securing permits is legally mandatory, the detailed phase-by-phase scheduling might be adjusted based on material availability or labor strikes.
 The step of creating an exhaustive, minute-by-minute schedule for the entire project duration is often non-essential compared to the critical path – the sequence of tasks that absolutely cannot be delayed.
 Similarly, in marketing campaigns, crafting a highly personalized email sequence might be skipped if a broader, more generic campaign achieves the desired reach and conversion targets efficiently.

 Scientific Basis for Prioritization